 The same stands for any business venture.
 The truth is, we never really know how things will turn out.
 Whether we’ll fall or fly.
 Whether we’ll bruise ourselves or come out as heroes.

-Talking and doing is not the same.
+Talking and doing are not the same.
 Planning and making all the possible scenarios is not the real deal.
 When you do – you do.
 And you forget your excuses, your fears, your doubts.
 You just try and see what comes out of it.

 I’ve been feeling healthier, happier and MORE INSPIRED